GULibrarySandbox/intro-text-mining-analysis-old/README.md

 - Ability to find textual data for digital analysis
 - Choose the best tool for your dataset at each stage of the digital research process.

 Download and play with software and datasets, do activities and watch videos to guide you through the lessons.
+The lessons are sequential but can be used as stand alone tool
-Give yourself around ??? hours to complete the modules.
+Give yourself around 3 hours to complete all the modules.

 All materials in these lessons are licenced CC BY.